romanschmidxyz/calorimetry-analysis/README.md

 # Calorimetry Analysis
-This program creates a T-t calorimetry plot and calculates Delta T_X, the temperature rise upon sample combustion using the equal areas method and extrapolated pre- and post-period curves.
+This program creates a T-t and dT/dt - t calorimetry plots and calculates Delta T_X, the temperature rise upon sample combustion using the equal areas method and extrapolated pre- and post-period curves.

 ## Instructions for use